pingcap/dm/roadmap.md

 ## Out of Scope currently

 - Only supports synchronization of MySQL protocol Binlog to TiDB cluster and not all MySQL protocol databases
-  - Why: some MySQL protocol databases are not binlog protocol compatible, such as Alibaba’s DRDS
+  - Why: some MySQL protocol databases are not binlog protocol compatible
 - Provides a fully automated shard DDL merge and synchronization solution
   - Why: many scenes are difficult to automate
 - Replicate multiple upstream MySQL sources with one dm-worker
-  - Why: Large amount of development work and many uncertainties
+  - Why:lLarge amount of development work and many uncertainties